Your prop must go through Weapons Check, found in Exhibit Hall A, and be approved to be allowed on convention premises.

 In light of recent events and with consideration toward the safety of our attendees, all non-functioning projectile weapons must also meet the following criteria:

-- The entire exterior surface area of your prop must be a bright, noticeable color such as: bright red, bright blue, pink, neon green, orange, yellow, bright purple, or a combination thereof.
-The majority of your prop must NOT be black, brown, silver, or another dark color, though these colors may be a small part of your prop’s color scheme.
-AND,
+- 50% of the exterior surface area of your prop must be a bright, noticeable color such as: bright red, bright blue, pink, neon green, orange, yellow, bright purple, or a combination thereof.
+The majority of your prop must NOT be black, brown, silver, or another dark color, though these colors may be a part of your prop’s color scheme.

-Mock Fighting, swinging, brandishing, shooting, throwing, crossing swords, “waving my weapon at my friend”, etc. is not allowed at Naka-Kon.
-You are welcome to pose for photographs with your prop or weapon, but please refrain from the swinging!
-That’s how people get hurt!
-Any misuse of your weapons or props may result in our staffers confiscating it or asking you to remove it from convention space.
+Mock Fighting, swinging, brandishing, shooting, throwing, crossing swords, “waving my weapon at my friend,” etc. is not allowed at Naka-Kon.
+For attendee/professional photographs, you are welcome to pose for photographs with your prop, but please refrain from any swinging blows!
+For those of you in the cosplay and/or skit contests, you will be allowed to swing your prop for mock fights, but only on stage during the contest itself.
+Any misuse of your weapons or props may result in our staffers confiscating it or asking you to remove it from convention space/contest stage.